MorganMureithi/The-Solar-Advantage/README.md

 **OBJECTIVE**

 To establish the **Cost Benefit** of using Solar vis-a-vis purchasing Electricity from the Power Grid.

+**Methodology**

+Determined electricty prodution in the Main grid through aggegate prodcution per hour,from midnight to 11:59hrs Also,determined power consumption by aggregating consumption as influnced by demand.

 This is a Cost Analysis of using Solar energy vis-a-vis buying Electricity from the Main Power Grid.